brunokoga/Montevideo/feats.md

 **Prerequisites:** Base attack bonus +6.

-**Benefit:** You can increase the reach of your melee attacks by 5 feet until the end of your turn by taking a –2 penalty to your [AC](combat#_armor-class until your next turn.
+**Benefit:** You can increase the reach of your melee attacks by 5 feet until the end of your turn by taking a –2 penalty to your [AC](combat#_armor-class) until your next turn.
 You must decide to use this ability before any attacks are made.

 ## Magical Aptitude

 You are skilled at spellcasting and using magic items.

-**Benefit:** You get a +2 bonus on all [Spellcraft](skill_dir/spellcraft#_spellcraft checks and [Use Magic Device](skill_dir/useMagicDevice#_use-magic-device) checks.
+**Benefit:** You get a +2 bonus on all [Spellcraft](skill_dir/spellcraft#_spellcraft) checks and [Use Magic Device](skills/useMagicDevice#_use-magic-device) checks.
 If you have 10 or more ranks in one of these skills, the bonus increases to +4 for that skill.

 ## Manyshot (Combat)